microsoft/pxt/docs/writing-docs/skillmaps.md

 ## Skillmap paths

 A skillmap path has a starting point and a sequence of nodes (activities) to progress through.
-The activities in nodes along the path are locked until the previous node's an activity is finished.
+The activities in nodes along the path are locked until the previous node's activity is finished.

 ![Individual skillmap path](/static/skillmaps/skillmap-path-intro.jpg)